\ \_________\ \____________\ \___

 union = /etc: profile, hostname, hosts, passwd, passwd-, group, group-, shadow, shadow-, gshadow, gshadow-, sudoers, resolv.conf, machine-id

-Bedrock Linux supports hooks to run programs just before or after a client
+Bedrock Linux supports hooks to run programs just before or after a client is

 enabled or disabled.
 Note that the programs are run in the core; if you

-would like to run them in the client
+would like to run them in the client that is being enabled or disabled, the

-.
+script itself must call brc.
 Also note that the first argument to the

-program will be the name of the client
+program will be the name of the client.

 Bedrock Linux 1.0beta1 Hawky uses the "preenable" script to force certain

-symlink setups on clients
+symlink setups on clients.

 Other possible uses for this being explored for future releases are: